-Distribution network configurations
+Distribution

-Distribution networks are typically of two types, radial and interconnected (see spot network).
-A radial network leaves the station and passes through the network area with no normal connection to any other supply.
-This is typical of long rural lines with isolated load areas.
+networks are typically of two types, radial and interconnected (see spot network).
+A radial network leaves the station and passes through

 An interconnected network is generally found in more urban areas and will have multiple connections to other points of supply.
 These points of connection are normally open but allow various configurations by the operating utility by closing and opening switches.
 Operation of these switches may be by remote control from a control center or by a lineman.
 The benefit of the interconnected model is that in the event of a fault or required maintenance a small area of network can be isolated and the remainder kept on supply.
 Within these networks there may be a mix of overhead line construction utilizing traditional utility poles and wires and, increasingly, underground construction with cables and indoor or cabinet substations.
 However, underground distribution is significantly more expensive than overhead construction.
 In part to reduce this cost, underground power lines are sometimes co-located with other utility lines in what are called common utility ducts.
 Distribution feeders emanating from a substation are generally controlled by a circuit breaker which will open when a fault is detected.
 Automatic circuit recloses may be installed to further segregate the feeder thus minimizing the impact of faults.
 Long feeders experience voltage drop requiring capacitors or voltage regulators to be installed.